 But during the mid and late 20th century, electric razors became more popular as a hassle-free option for shaving.
 And those straight razors became outdated, making the vintage ones highly valuable.

-3 Main Types of Vintage Straight Razors with Base Prices
+3 Types of Vintage Straight Razors with Values

-Let’s check out the main types of vintage straight razors according to the shape and design of their blade; the main element!
+Let’s discover the most popular types of vintage straight razors according to the shape and design of their blade; the main element!

 1. Wedge Ground Straight Razors

 You can easily identify this type of straight razor blade with its thick spine, sharp edge, and straight sides.
-Durable and heavy, you can price vintage wedge razors at around $10 – $300, depending on other factors like brand, blade point, and material.
+Durable and heavy, vintage wedge razors are worth around $10 – $300, depending on other factors like brand, blade point, and material.

 2. Hollow Ground Straight Razors